 Educational Sales.
 If you have experience as a school teacher, you may be well-poised to pursue a career in sales for educational materials: textbooks, school supplies, educational software, etc. Having past experience in the industry will help you better understand the challenges and frustrations of your customers, helping you to connect with them and ultimately better deliver what they need – in turn helping to make you successful as well.

 Non-Profit and Government Work.
 An education background can also be put to good use in a variety of non-profit and government organizations.
 Serve as a liaison for an education advocacy organization.
 Manage an after-school youth program.
 Take your experiences to the Department of Education.
 Numerous job opportunities exist in these two sectors!

 Non-Traditional Teaching Careers

 Maybe you don’t think teaching is all that bad – you just don’t want to do it in a traditional classroom setting.
 Lucky for you, many education degree jobs don’t need to happen in a classroom setting.

 Professional Tutor.
 Deliver one-on-one help and instruction.
 Choose your own clients and make your own hours.
 Starting your own tutoring business offers the freedom to teach on your own terms.
 Nervous about starting out on your own?
-You can always join a pre-existing tutoring business to develop a better understanding of the business side of things – or you can check out Alliant’s MBA in Entrepreneurship program to develop the business acumen you need to be successful!
+You can always join a pre-existing tutoring business to develop a better understanding of the business side of things - or you can check out the Alliant International University MBA program to develop the business acumen you need to be successful!

 Online Instructor.
 More and more education is being delivered in an online format, from K-12 high schools to higher education degree programs.
 Becoming an online teacher will challenge your time management and communication skills, but it also offers greater flexibility.